Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Final assignment/README.md

 **Tasks**
 1. Load the data into your QGIS.
-2. Make sure that all layers are projected in [Afgooye / UTM zone 38N (EPSG:20538)]( https://epsg.io/20538).
+2. **(Optional)** You can add satellite imagery as base map via the [QuickMapServices](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Basemaps) plugin.
-3. Classify the landuse data.
+3. Make sure that all layers are projected in [Afgooye / UTM zone 38N (EPSG:20538)]( https://epsg.io/20538).
-4. **(Optional)** You can use satellite imagery as base map via the [QuickMapServices](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Basemaps) plugin.
+4. Classify the landuse data in useful manner.
 5. Create a buffer around the river.
 Choose a reasonable extend of the buffer.
 6. Copy the part of the landuse layer which are potentially effected by flood with the [intersection tool](https://www.youtube.com/watch?v=QBVv7h2Jhvo)(Minute 02:05-02:25).
-7. Create a map to visualize the landuse in the area and which areas are at risk of floods.
+7. Create a map that shows the kind of landuse in the area of interest and which areas are potentially at flood risk.
 Note that you can also choose to only show a smaller part of the area if you like.
 8. Export your map as PDF and send it to...